Sumit-Khatua29/CivicResolve/README.md

 Hi there!
 Welcome to the repository for **CivicResolve**.

 We believe that great neighborhoods start with engaged citizens.
-Yet, reporting simple issues like a broken streetlight or a pothole can often feel complicated or unresponsive. **CivicResolve** changes that. usage
+Yet, reporting simple issues like a broken streetlight or a pothole can often feel complicated or unresponsive. **CivicResolve** changes that.

-It's a platform built to bridge the gap between residents and local authorities.
-We make it incredibly easy for people to report issues (pinpointing them exactly on a map 📍) and just as easy for authorities to track, manage, and resolve them.
+It's a comprehensive platform built to bridge the gap between residents and local authorities.
+We make it incredibly easy for people to report issues (pinpointing them exactly on a map 📍) and just as easy for authorities to track, assign, and resolve them.

+---

+## 🌟 Key Features

+### 👤 For Citizens
+*   **Easy Issue Reporting**: Report issues with titles, descriptions, and categories.
+*   **Visual Evidence**: Upload "Before" images to validate reports.
+*   **Geolocation**: Pinpoint the exact location of the issue using an interactive map.
+*   **Track Progress**: View the status of reported issues in real-time.
+*   **Feedback**: Rate the resolution quality after an issue is fixed.
+*   **Secure Access**: Login via Email/Password or Google OAuth.
+Includes "Forgot Password" functionality.

+### 🛡️ For Administrators
+*   **Dashboard**: A powerful overview of all reported issues.
+*   **Issue Management**: Review, approve, or reject reports.
+*   **Contractor Assignment**: Assign approved issues to registered contractors based on location (Pincode).
+*   **User Management**: Manage citizen and contractor accounts.
+*   **Analytics**: Visualize data on reported issues and resolution rates.

+### 👷 For Contractors
+*   **Job Board**: View issues assigned to their specific area.
+*   **Workflow Management**: Update status from "In Progress" to "Resolved".
+*   **Proof of Work**: Upload "After" images to demonstrate resolution.
+*   **Profile**: Manage professional details and service areas.

 ---